deanna-stover/coursesCNU/2021/engl350fall2021.md

 # Schedule

 Readings should be done *before* class.
-This schedule is subject to change.
+This schedule is subject to change (thanks, COVID).

+Content Warning: some of the readings deal with sensitive topics that may make you uncomfortable.

 {% include schedule.html %}